omer11a/bounded-attention/README.md

 - subject_token_indices: The indices of each token belonging to each subject, where the indices start from 1.
 Tokens can be shared between subjects.
 - out_dir: The output directory.
 Defaults to "out".
 - seed: The random seed.
 - batch_size: The number of generated images.
-Defaults to 1.
 - filter_token_indices: The indices of the tokens to ignore.
 This is automatically inferred, but we recommend explicitly ignoring prepositions, numbers and positional relations.
 - eos_token_index: The index of the EOS token (the first padding token appended to the end of the prompt).
 This is automatically inferred, but we recommend explicitly passing it, as we use it to verify you have correctly counted the number of tokens.
 - init_step_size: The initial step size of the linear step size scheduler when performing guidance.